csgf/RobotProxy/docs/index.rst

 ============
 Installation
 ============
-- Import the Java applications in your preferred IDE (e.g. Netbeans).
+- Import the Java applications into your preferred IDE (e.g. Netbeans).

 - Add the needed libraries to your projects.